mupersega/Pygame_Platformer/README.md

-# scholarship_game
-My coding journey.
+# My coding journey - Pygame platformer

 Hi there, here is the code for the my coding journey game that I submitted for the Diversity in Tech scholarship.